linsvensson/sensor.greenely/README.md

 **Time format (Optional)** | string | Default `%H:%M`, shows up as `10:00`.
 [References](https://strftime.org/)
 **Hourly offset days (Optional)** | number | How many days ago you want the hourly data from.
 Default `1` (yesterday's data).
 **Homekit compatible (Optional)** | boolean | If you're using Homekit and need the current price data in the format `x.x °C`, enable this.
 Default `false`.
+**Facility ID (Optional)** | string | If you have more than one facility and know the facility ID you want data from, put it here.
+Note: The facility ids can be fetch using the service call greenely.fetch_factilites, this will output a notification displaying the facilities for your account.

 ## Services
 **Fetch factilites**